Skip to main content

 Similarly, the custom of storing futons in cabinets derived from the same cause and was a custom that began to spread in the early twentieth century.
 Moisture and tatami are a bad combination.
 For this reason, keeping the futon in the same position all day is an invitation to unwanted guests in our precious resting spot.

-For many years, many people’s personal experience suggested that sleeping on firmer surfaces is more beneficial to our spine.
+For many years, many people’s personal experiences suggested that sleeping on firmer surfaces is more beneficial to our spine.
 Until 2005, however, there was little empirical evidence in either direction.
 That year, researchers published the first clinical trial that shed more light on this regard.
 The researchers evaluated the results of sleeping at different levels of firmness for patients with chronic back pain problems.
 With a firmness scale from 1 to 10 (less firm to more firm), levels 6–7 obtained the best results.
 Level 8 followed them in second place.
 Therefore, the benefits of greater firmness, without going to extremes, became evident.

 That is, sleeping on a futon on the floor does not cause back pain.
 Although back pain among the Japanese population is as prevalent as in any other developed country, there are more factors at play than just bedroom habits.
 In any case, the custom of sleeping on a futon ensures that it does not get worse.

-What is the future of the futon culture?
+What is the Future of the Futon Culture?

 There is no indication that the use of futons may be in danger.
 Even when the use of tatami floors is clearly in decline, it is still common for an apartment with wooden floors or other materials to have a tatami bedroom to allow tenants to sleep on a futon.
 This is not just about the cultural factor and the health concerns— there is also a practical side to this.
 Being able to store the futon and have the extra space is a valuable advantage in a place where the usual dimensions of homes are not too large.
 Are you willing to give it a try?